njsaunders97/guardian-filtered/.github/ISSUE_TEMPLATE/story.md

 ---
 name: Story
-about: Create a wider story which contains more digestible tasks.
+about: Create a wider story consisting of digestible tasks.
 title: ''
 labels: story
 assignees: ''